 - (f) Acceptable patterns involving a constant dollar amount of increase shall be reviewed by comparing the amount of such increase as a percentage of the premium rate prior to the last scheduled increase and not the initial premium rate; - (g) A scheduled premium increase shall not occur more than three (3) years from the prior increase, or issue date of the policy.
-If scheduled premium increases are not annual, each increase shall be either:

-- (i) The same dollar amount, but not more than twelve percent (12%) if increases are bi-annual or not more than eighteen percent (18%) if increases occur every three (3 years, such percentage applied to the level premium for a policy with the same benefits used to determine the minimum initial premium in § 2B(6)(d)(i) above; or - (ii) The same percentage, but not more than B(6)(d)(iii) above; - (h) Section 2B(6) is not applicable to policy forms with guaranteed purchase options or other inflation protection provisions where the increase in premiums is directly related to the increase in benefits due to the exercise of the guaranteed purchase option or other similar inflation protection provisions; and - (i) In no event shall any scheduled premium exceed three (3) times the initial scheduled premium. - (7) If a policy form is being filed with a modified rate schedule in accordance with § 2B(6), the company shall also provide the following: - (a) The same policy form but with issue age rate schedules; - (b) A provision in the policy that provides the policyholder with the option at each scheduled premium rate increase to modify the policy so that there are no further scheduled premium increases; - (c) A statement describing the methodology the company intends to use to provide credit for prefunding in the event the policyholder elects the option in § 2B(7)(b) above; - (d) If the policyholder wishes to further modify the policy to reduce the future premiums required under § 2B(7)(b), such change would occur in accordance with the downgrade provisions of the policy; - (e) A sample description of the manner in which scheduled premium rates will be explained to the applicant which need not show every scheduled premium rate; and - (f) A sample of the manner in which the policy will show each scheduled premium increase, the amount of the resulting premium after such increase and the period for which the resulting premium is applicable.
+If scheduled premium increases are not annual, each increase shall be either: - (i) The same dollar amount, but not more than twelve percent (12%) if increases are bi-annual or not more than eighteen percent (18%) if increases occur every three (3) years, such percentage applied to the level premium for a policy with the same benefits used to determine the minimum initial premium in § 2B(6)(d)(i) above; or - (ii) The same percentage, but not more than § 2B(6)(d)(iii) above; - § 2B(6) is not applicable to policy forms with guaranteed purchase options or other (h) inflation protection provisions where the increase in premiums is directly related to the increase in benefits due to the exercise of the guaranteed purchase option or other similar inflation protection provisions; and - (i) In no event shall any scheduled premium exceed three (3) times the initial scheduled premium. - (7) If a policy form is being filed with a modified rate schedule in accordance with § 2B(6), the company shall also provide the following: - The same policy form but with issue age rate schedules; (a) - (b) A provision in the policy that provides the policyholder with the option at each scheduled premium rate increase to modify the policy so that there are no further scheduled premium increases; - (c) A statement describing the methodology the company intends to use to provide credit for prefunding in the event the policyholder elects the option in § 2B(7)(b) above;